microsoft/playwright-test/README.md

 #### Default arguments

 The test runner provides browser primitives as arguments to your test functions.
-Tests can use one or more of these primitives.
+Test functions can use one or more of these arguments.

 - `page`: Instance of [Page](https://playwright.dev/#path=docs%2Fapi.md&q=class-page).
 Each test gets a new isolated page to run the test.
 - `context`: Instance of [BrowserContext][browser-context].
 Each test gets a new isolated context to run the test.
 The `page` object belongs to this context.
+  - `contextOptions`: Default options passed to context creation.
 - `browser`: Instance of [Browser](https://playwright.dev/#path=docs%2Fapi.md&q=class-browser).
 Browsers are shared across tests to optimize resources.
 Each worker process gets a browser instance.

-Use [test fixtures](docs/fixtures.md) to customize or create new function arguments.
+  - `browserOptions`: Default options passed to browser creation.

 #### Specs and assertions

-Use `it` and `describe` to write test functions.
+- Use `it` and `describe` to write test functions.
+Run a single test with `it.only` and skip a test with `it.skip`.
+- For assertions, use the [`expect` API](https://jestjs.io/docs/en/expect).

 ```js
 const { it, describe } = require('@playwright/test');